ppy/osu-wiki/wiki/Reporting_Bad_Behaviour/Handling_Cheating/en.md

 ## I have been banned for cheating.
 I didn't cheat!
 osu! uses an automated metrics combined with manual confirmation.

 The staff never places an incorrect ban for cheating.
-Before they do any actions, they make sure it first 100%.
+Before they take any actions, they make sure it first 100%.

 ## My friend has been banned for cheating!
 They definitely wouldn't cheat!
 You are wrong!